Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/evidence-and-model-notes.md

 These roles can overlap, but they are not interchangeable.

-For a more focused comparison of ASL-phabet, HamNoSys, ASLwrite, and SignWriting, see [Other Sign Language Scripts and Their Conceptions](/#series/writing-and-representation/other-sign-language-scripts-and-their-conceptions/primary).
+For a more focused comparison of ASL-phabet, HamNoSys, ASLwrite, and SignWriting, see **Other Sign Language Scripts and Their Conceptions**.

 ### Why this matters